 But excellent trigger speed is not where the advantages of this trail camera end.

 As far as setup goes, there’s a convenient EZ Dial with Quickset that gets your camera ready to shoot in a breeze.

 The PX12 can be installed securely on a tree with the supplied tree strap.
 Like the others, it also comes with a ¼ 20″ threaded hole to use with tree mounts and tripods.

-The maximum storage size is a 32 GB SD card, which is enough for literally thousands of images.
+The maximum data storage size is a 32 GB SD memory card, which is enough for literally thousands of high-quality images.

 When it comes to the video department, this camera can record clips of a maximum of 15 seconds in length.
 The video quality isn’t the best we’ve seen, but it’s a good start for beginners.

 The PX12 uses eight AA batteries and provides a battery life of more than a year.
 That’s pretty impressive for a camera in this price segment.

 There’s an LCD menu display inside the door, which is useful for navigating through the menu.